GM to seek court protection against ignition lawsuits

 Safety advocates said the move indicated that the company was exploring the creation of a victims' fund, although GM has not confirmed that.

 GM has said it is working to obtain replacement parts for affected customers.
-Barra said in an interview with NADA-TV posted online on Tuesday that the replacement ignition switches "are flowing now" and reiterated the company's position that the customer stands at the center of its decisions.
+CEO Barra said in an interview with NADA-TV posted online on Tuesday that the replacement ignition switches "are flowing now" and reiterated the company's position that the customer stands at the centre of its decisions.

 The Texas case was in Re: Charles Silvas and Grace Silvas vs. General Motors LLC in the U.S. District Court, Southern District of Texas, No. 2:14-CV-00089

-(Reporting by Jessica Dye in New York, Sweta Singh in Bangalore, Ben Klayman in Detroit and Richard Cowan in Washington; editing by Ted Kerr, Matthew Lewis and Bernard Orr)
+(Reporting by Jessica Dye in New York, Sweta Singh in Bangalore and Ben Klayman in Detroit; editing by Ted Kerr and Matthew Lewis)